COVID-19 pandemic in Guernsey: Strategy

-As a self-governing jurisdiction not forming part of the UK, Guernsey independently co-ordinates its pandemic response.
-In accordance with WHO guidelines, the States of Guernsey response strategy has been designed specifically for the Bailiwick and continues to adapt in line with changing numbers of cases and developing situations in other jurisdictions.
-The underlying principle of the States of Guernsey's strategy to deal with the pandemic, as explained by Dr Nicola Brink, the Director for Public Health, is to "test, trace, and quarantine", with the ultimate goal of "flattening the curve", which refers to decreasing the peak of the epidemic curve through a number of measures.
+As a self-governing jurisdiction not forming part of the UK, Guernsey independently co-ordinated its pandemic response in accordance with WHO guidelines.
+The underlying principle of the States of Guernsey's strategy to deal with the pandemic, as explained by Dr. Nicola Brink, the Director for Public Health, is to "test, trace, and quarantine", with the ultimate goal of "flattening the curve", which refers to decreasing the peak of the epidemic curve through a number of measures.
 This slowing of the rate of infection decreases the risk of health services being overwhelmed, allows for the better treatment of current cases, and delays additional cases until a vaccine become available.
 On 15 May, following fifteen days with no new cases and a clear flattening of the curve, Deputy Heidi Soulsby (President of the HSC) revealed that the island was in a position to pursue elimination of the virus (removing the presence of a virus from a specific geographical location) in the Bailiwick.

-The response is led by the Civil Contingencies Authority (CCA), a senior cross-committee body made up of several committee Presidents and chaired by the head of the Policy and Resources Committee (P&R) (the island's most senior politician).
-The body is responsible for co-ordinating actions in circumstances "that present a serious risk to the health and welfare of Island residents".
+The response was led by the Civil Contingencies Authority (CCA), a senior cross-committee body made up of several committee Presidents and chaired by the head of the Policy and Resources Committee (P&R) (the island's most senior politician).
 The CCA is advised by the Policy and Resources Committee (the States of Guernsey's senior committee), the Committee for Health and Social Care (HSC), and Public Health Services (overseen by HSC).
 Under authority from the CCA, the HSC set the legal regulations and directions under which the Bailiwick has operated during the pandemic.
 The Coronavirus Political Executive Group was also established to include political representation from all principal States committees to make decisions on matters which do not engage the CCA.